How much does a private investigator bond cost in Washington?

 To become licensed as a private investigative agency in Washington, all agency owners, partners or qualifying agents must meet the following requirements:

-- be at least 18 years of age if applying for an unarmed license
+- Minimum 18 years of age if applying for an unarmed license

-- be at least 21 years of age if applying for an armed license
+- Minimum 21 years of age if applying for an armed license

-- be a citizen or resident alien of the United States
+- Citizen or resident alien of the United States

-- have no criminal convictions that directly relate to his or her capacity to perform the duties of a private investigator
+- No criminal convictions that directly relate to his or her capacity to perform duties of private investigator

-- have a valid license with the Business Licensing Services
+- Valid license with the Business Licensing Services

-- have proof of 3 years investigative experience performed before applying for the license
+- Proof of three years investigative experience before applying for the license

 Ready to get started?